C# - Action Delegate: A Comprehensive Guide

 Hello, John!

-• The Action delegate displayMessage points to the DisplayHello method that takes no parameters and has a void return type.
+• The Action delegate displayMessage points to the DisplayHello method, which takes no parameters and has a void return type.

 Action<int, int> addAndPrint = (a, b) => Console.WriteLine(a + b);